Indication and Important Safety Information

 IMPORTANT SAFETY INFORMATION

-Of the 105 patients in clinical studies, 29 patients died, including 23 deaths in the first year (< 365 days) after implantation.
+Deaths: 105 children participated in the clinical studies of RETHYMIC.
+29 of the patients died, including 23 in the first year after implantation of RETHYMIC.

 What are the most common side effects with RETHYMIC?

 The most common side effects with RETHYMIC are hypertension (high blood pressure), cytokine release syndrome, rash, hypomagnesemia (low magnesium), renal impairment / failure (decrease of kidney function), thrombocytopenia (low platelets), and graft versus host disease.

 These are not all of the possible side effects of RETHYMIC.